 RRP is not unique in its support for multiplexing; nearly every protocol implements this mechanism.
 For example, HHP has its own demux key to determine which messages to pass up to RRP and which to pass up to MSP.
 However, there is no uniform agreement among protocols—even those within a single network architecture—on exactly what constitutes a demux key.
 Some protocols use an 8-bit field (meaning they can support only 256 high-level protocols), and others use 16- or 32-bit fields.
 Also, some protocols have a single demultiplexing field in their header, while others have a pair of demultiplexing fields.
 In the former case, the same demux key is used on both sides of the communication, while in the latter case each side uses a different key to identify the high-level protocol (or application program) to which the message is to be delivered.

 The ISO was one of the first organizations to formally define a common way to connect computers.
-Their architecture, called the Open Systems Interconnection (OSI) architecture and illustrated in Figure 6, defines a partitioning of network functionality into seven layers, where one or more protocols implement the functionality assigned to a given layer.
+Their architecture, called the Open Systems Interconnection (OSI) architecture and illustrated in Figure 13, defines a partitioning of network functionality into seven layers, where one or more protocols implement the functionality assigned to a given layer.
 In this sense, the schematic given in is not a protocol graph, per se, but rather a reference model for a protocol graph.
 It is often referred to as the 7-layer model.
 While there is no OSI-based network running today, the terminology it defined is still widely used, so it is still worth a cursory look.